robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I waited.
 She looked towards the window.

-"I—I had a lovely, sweet, gentle son."
+"I — I had a lovely, sweet, gentle son."
 She stopped.
-I didn’t answer—I didn’t trust myself to.
+I didn’t answer — I didn’t trust myself to.
 Whatever was on my face made her look away, folding in on herself a little.
 "Like I said," she went on, "you wouldn't understand."

 I studied her, eyes narrowed.
 I shivered, and not because of the cold draught at my ankles.